emmahone/quantum-gates/README.md

 [0 0 0 0 0 1 0 0]
 [0 0 0 0 0 0 0 1]
 ```
-The Fredkin gate is useful in quantum computing for implementing reversible logic operations, such as the classical AND, OR, and XOR gates.
+The Fredkin gate is useful in quantum computing for implementing reversible logic operations, such as the classical `AND`, `OR`, and `XOR` gates.
 The Fredkin gate is a reversible gate, which means that it preserves quantum information and can be run in reverse to undo its operation.

 The Fredkin gate is an important quantum gate that is used in quantum circuits and quantum algorithms, particularly in quantum error correction and quantum teleportation.

 # Toffoli Gate (CCNOT)
 The Toffoli gate, also known as the Controlled-Controlled-NOT (CCNOT) gate, is a three-qubit quantum gate that is a generalization of the CNOT gate.
-The Toffoli gate applies a NOT gate to the target qubit (the third qubit) if and only if both control qubits (the first and second qubits) are in the state |1⟩.
-If either or both of the control qubits are in the state |0⟩, then the state of the target qubit is unchanged.
+The Toffoli gate applies a NOT gate to the target qubit (the third qubit) if and only if both control qubits (the first and second qubits) are in the state `|1⟩`.
+If either or both of the control qubits are in the state `|0⟩`, then the state of the target qubit is unchanged.

 The Toffoli gate is represented by the following matrix:
 ```csharp